ayodelevm/slate/source/index.html.md

 }
 ```

-Upon browser refresh, or re-opening of the page, this endpoint verifies if the user's token is still valid if not, an error response is generated
+Upon browser refresh, or re-opening of the page, this endpoint verifies if the user"s token is still valid if not, an error response is generated

 **`onSUccess - Status Code [200]`**